EDUCATION

 • Sensory Need

-Most students experience multiple barriers to learning and difficulties with behaviour mask their underlying difficulties.
-The primary need of students at Kickstart is Social, Emotional and Mental Health, with many also having difficulties within the areas of Cognition and Learning and Communication and Interaction.
-We recognise that students often have needs that can encompass several areas and their needs may change overtime.
+Most young people experience multiple barriers to learning and difficulties with behaviour mask their underlying difficulties.
+The primary need of young people at Kickstart is Social, Emotional and Mental Health, with many also having difficulties within the areas of Cognition and Learning and Communication and Interaction.
+We recognise that young people often have needs that can encompass several areas and their needs may change overtime.
 Our aim is to tackle disaffection with learning, whilst providing a robust assessment of needs.

 Bespoke Curriculum